-In 1958, Roy was 34 years old, married, with two children, and settling into his new job as assistant professor of industrial design at the state teacher’s college in Oswego, N.Y.
-How he got a job as an “expert” in industrial design, earning an MA in fine art with emphasis on painting, is an example of a modern economy not running on full potential.
-Women were denied vacant career tracts that men could apply into—even unqualified men like Roy.
+In 1958, Roy was 35 years old, married, with two children, and settling into his new job as assistant professor of art with emphasis on industrial design at the State Teacher’s College in Oswego, N.Y.
+How he got a job as an “expert” in industrial design, after earning an MA in fine art with emphasis on painting, is an example of a modern economy not running on full potential.
+For instance, women were denied vacant career tracts that men could apply into—even unqualified men like Roy.

-Beside frequent painting, I wrote, edited, and published a creative book during my 34th year.
-I scratch prepared and cooked 14 meals a week for the family, washed, dried, and folded all the laundry, changed 3/4 of our infant daughter’s diapers, and home taught my 11 year old daughter three days a week.
+Beside frequent painting, I had wrote, edited, and published four creative books by my 35th year.
+I scratch prepared and cooked 14 meals a week for the family, washed, dried, and folded all the laundry, changed 3/4 of our infant daughter’s diapers, and home taught my 12 year old daughter three days a week.
 We also had a dog, whom I walked twice a day.
 And house repair and refurbishment was never-ending.
 I mean never ending.

 I cannot get a job at the state college next door, and I have applied at different times to be a janitor, dining hall cook, and even an assistant gallery director.
 All to no avail.
 Like Roy, I probably didn’t want the job(s) anyway.
 I wanted an income as a painter.
-But both Leo Castelli and the 20th century are dead.
-Therefore, pipe, meet dream, and persist as you always have Ron, even when no one was looking.
+However, both Leo Castelli (Roy’s initial and lifelong benefactor) and the 20th century are dead.
+Therefore, pipe, meet dream, and persist as you always have Ron, even while no one was looking.

 Below is a photo of Oswego captured by Carl Mydans for Life Magazine in December 1958, when lake effect gave the city 6 feet of snow over the weekend.
 I am certain the gears of escape were already turning inside Roy’s head.